No. 8 Oregon, behind Nyara Sabally, tops Washington St 69-65

 POLL IMPLICATIONS

-After falling a spot in the poll Monday, the undefeated Ducks may climb.
+After falling a spot in the AP Top 25 on Monday, the undefeated Ducks may climb.

 BIG PICTURE

-Oregon: The Ducks are proving they are still tough after losing three first-round draft picks to the WNBA after last season.
+Oregon: The Ducks are proving they are still tough after losing three first-round draft picks to the WNBA following last season.
 Oregon is shooting 49% from the field and 37% from behind the arc.
 Defensively, the Ducks allow just 51 points per game.
-Oregon leads the all-time series 70-19, and has not lost in Pullman since 2014.
+Oregon leads the all-time series 70-19 and has not lost in Pullman since 2014.

 Washington State: The Cougars came in allowing just 54 points a game.
-Washington State has lost six straight to the Ducks, but looked impressive this time.
+Washington State has lost six in a row to the Ducks but looked impressive this time.

 UP NEXT